Twice the Fun in Frostburg & Cumberland

-The Switchbacks Sculpture Garden connects the GAP Bicycle Trail to the Frostburg community.
-The sculptures symbolize the consciousness of bicyclists who travel the GAP Bicycle Trail and they also reflect the "creative place making" through public art found throughout Frostburg.
+The Switchback Trail and Sculpture Garden connects the GAP Trail to the Frostburg downtown.
+The sculptures symbolize the consciousness of bicyclists who travel the GAP Trail and they also reflect the "creative place making" through public art found throughout Frostburg.

 Throughout the year, Frostburg and Cumberland host many events, including:

 - DelFest : The festival grew from the desire to create a family-friendly music festival celebrating the rich legacy of McCoury Music while creating a forum for musical collaborations and to showcase fresh new talent.
 The Allegany County Fairgrounds in Cumberland is nestled along the Potomac River in the scenic Appalachian Mountains, and serves as the perfect location for DelFest.

 - Appalachian Festival (September): Every September this free, family-friendly event brings together artists and craftspeople to celebrate all that makes the region unique—its history, culture, music, food and more—with performances, workshops, displays, discussions and activities.